Latvia Visa and Passport Requirements

 EU nationals are not required to possess a return ticket or show sufficient funds.

-Visas are not required by nationals referred to in the chart above for stays in Latvia of up to 90 days within any six-month period.
+Visas to Latvia are not required by nationals referred to in the chart above.
+Australian, Canadian and US nationals may stay for up to 90 days within any six-month period.
+EU nationals may stay for an unlimited period, but must register with the local authorities after three months.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Latvia.